NBIK15007U Advanced Ecology

 - Illustrate and analyse a biological phenomenon by distinguishing between immediate (how?) and evolutionary (why?) causes and explanations

-- Explain and discuss the distribution and density of species on both a local, regional and global scale
+- Explain and discuss the distribution and density of species on local and regional scales

 - Explain the important physical, chemical and biological characteristics of different ecosystems, and understand how organisms adapt and respond to changes in them